This article discusses how you can stop panic attacks in their tracks. This was originally inspired by Dr. Claire Weekes.

 And, even if one finds themselves lost in the woods, one can spend a night in the woods safely by building a fire and temporary shelter.
 Then the next day, once rested and once the daylight returns, one is in a much better position to navigate the way out.

 So it would seem that the thing to most fear in this situation is not the weather and animals but your own fear.
 This is especially true with anxiety and panic attacks.
-So Dr. Weekes’ suggestion can be very beneficial for anxiety and panic attack sufferers, but it extends much wider.
+So Dr. Weekes’ suggestion can be very beneficial for anxiety and panic attack sufferers, but it extends much wider to anyone in a state of fear which might immobilize them in a situation.

-Again with Dr. Weekes’ suggestion, if you can stop doing whatever it is you’re doing, stop exacerbating the situation, control returns because you are no longer feeding your anxiety with your behaviour and you begin to enable yourself to think more clearly.
+Again with Dr. Weekes’ suggestion, which I consider a way how to stop panic attacks in their tracks, if you can stop doing whatever it is you’re doing, stop exacerbating the situation, control returns because you are no longer feeding your anxiety with your behaviour and you begin to enable yourself to think more clearly.

 Allow yourself to think about the worst case scenario.
 That is, what would happen if you stopped doing whatever it is you’re doing when you feel a panic attack coming on?
 Many people at first believe that they’ll spiral out of control, but this is not the case.
 Rather, by not feeding your anxiety, you begin to feel better and regain the control that you never really did lose.